Northern Lights come to Southern Ohio

 What I have always wanted to see is naked eye, dancing lights.
 So bright, active, and magnificent I have a difficult time editing them because I can barely find a blank area in my sky.

-Don’t get me wrong, I want plenty of images with streaks of aurora like a phoenix and a dragon, and curtains of depth.
-Images with a swirl of colorful light in the middle and clear dark perfectly starry sky on the edges.
-Photos with so much impact that I remember the experience forever, and can share it through stories that strongly resonate with your soul.
+I want images with streaks of aurora like a phoenix and a dragon, curtains of depth.
+Images with a swirl of white and colorful lights in the middle and clear dark perfectly starry sky on the edges.
+Photos with so much impact that I remember the experience forever, and I have a dream to share it through stories that strongly resonate with your soul.

-What this experience of Northern Lights in my front yard makes me feel is not accomplished, but lucky!
-I am looking forward to finding this luck again, with a local foreground worthy of the appearance of the dancing lady, but it is not good enough, I still long to fulfill the wish of seeing them for real in real life.
+What this little display of Northern Lights in my front yard makes me feel is not accomplished, but lucky!
+I am looking forward to finding this luck again soon, with a local foreground worthy of the appearance of the dancing lady, but it is not good enough.
+I still long to fulfill the wish of really experiencing them, chasing them through the cold dark night of the North, colors so bright they punch me in the face.

 If you are interested in purchasing an art print from my portfolio please email me today at Cori@cojackphotography.com